suthyscott/EoD-reviews-F10/week-2/Making-Decisions.md

 Conditionals

-- When would you use and else if vs an else?
+- When would you use an else if vs an else?
+(Specific condition vs catch-all)

 Arrays